Stemscript

 Arrays

 Blockpad supports 2-dimensional arrays that can hold any value type as an item.
-3+ dimensional arrays can be achieved by arrays in arrays.
+3+ dimensional arrays can be achieved by nesting arrays inside of arrays.
 Matrix math is supported with number-only arrays.
-Brackets specify an array.
-Commas separate a row into columns and semi-colons specify the end of a row.

 Example array literals